Privacy Policy

 You may also contact our Data Protection Officer or, if you are located in the EU or UK, our respective GDPR representative using the contact information above.

-13. Changes to this Privacy Policy
+14. Changes to this Privacy Policy

 We may update this Privacy Policy from time to time to reflect changes in our practices, technologies, or legal requirements.
-When we make material changes, we will update the “Effective date” at the top of this page and, where required, provide additional notice (such as by posting a notice on our website or by sending you a notification).
+When we make material changes, we will update the "Effective date" at the top of this page and, where required, provide additional notice, such as by posting a notice on our website or by sending you a notification.

 Your continued use of our websites, products, or services after any changes become effective signifies your understanding of and agreement to the updated Privacy Policy.